 There are many reasons this is the right approach, and right time for Tasmania, Greater Hobart, Clarence, and the Community.
 Some are detailed below.

-A wide cross section of the population will be able to Skylands is a unique opportunity to create what will become one of Australia's most desirable and sustainable places.
-A wide cross section of the population will be able live in safe and friendly neighbourhoods.
+Skylands is a unique opportunity to create what will become one of Australia's most desirable and sustainable places.
+A wide cross section of the population will be able to live in safe and friendly neighbourhoods.